Axway-API-Management-Plus/apigateway-openlogging-elk/helm/README.md

   pipelining: 0
 ```

 The NodePort Service without any Load-Balancer in between is the recommended approach for the best possible throughput.
-This has been tested with up to 1.000 TPS using 4 Logstash
-instances and a 5 Node-Elasticsearch cluster.
+This has been tested with up to 1.000 TPS using 4 Logstash instances and a 5 Node-Elasticsearch cluster.

 ### 2. Load Balancer

 If you prefer to use a Load-Balancer to have a single entry point it's also possible.
-You can configure the service from a NodePort to a LoadBalancer if you prefer and use for instance
-your Public-Cloud Load-Balancer, from AWS, GCP, etc.
+You can re-configure the Logstash service from a NodePort to a LoadBalancer and use for instance your Public-Cloud Load-Balancer, from AWS, GCP, etc.
-With that kind of setup, care must be taken to ensure that Filebeat is set with an appropriate [TTL](https://www.elastic.co/guide/en/beats/filebeat/7.12/logstash-output.html#_ttl) to
-ensure that the load is at least better distributed between the available Logstash instances.
+With that kind of setup, care must be taken to ensure that Filebeat is set with an appropriate [TTL](https://www.elastic.co/guide/en/beats/filebeat/7.12/logstash-output.html#_ttl) to improve the load is at least better distributed between the available Logstash instances.
 (See here for more details https://github.com/elastic/beats/issues/661).
-However, it's still
-to which Logstash instances connections are established.
+However, it's still random to which Logstash instances connections are established.
+So, you might see situations where Logstash-Instances are on Idle and other under heavy load.

 For example:
 ```yaml